lillianqin/book-project/analysis.md

 In this step, I added a [*tlx::btree_map*](https://tlx.github.io/index.html) from prices to levels (*LevelMap*) to each *Half*, reducing the insertion time to logarithmic.
 Like binary search trees, B-trees are used for sorting, but can have multiple elements and branches per node and are self-balancing.
-B-trees also have better cache performance than binary trees because elements in one node are stored contiguously, so it is better in that regard to have more than two elements per node.
+B-trees also have better cache performance than binary trees: elements in one node are stored contiguously, so it is better in that regard to have more than two elements per node.
 One type of B-tree is a B+ tree, in which internal nodes store only keys and leaf nodes store only values.
-The leaf nodes also connect to form a sorted linked list.
+The leaf nodes connect to form a sorted linked list.
 As *tlx::btree_map* is a B+ tree, it can replace the *LevelList* entirely.
 After this change, benchmark time decreased to 56 seconds, down from 87.

 ## Step 6: emhash7
-After Step 3, I learned that *absl::flat_has_map* isn’t actually the fastest flat hash map implementation around.
+After Step 3, I learned that *absl::flat_hash_map* isn’t actually the fastest flat hash map implementation around.
 According to [Martin Ankerl’s benchmarking](https://martin.ankerl.com/2022/08/27/hashmap-bench-01/), one of the best maps for inserting and deleting numbers (the most frequent operations in *OrderBook*) is [*emhash7::HashMap*](https://github.com/ktprime/emhash), particularly when using the [*ankerl::unordered_dense::hash*](https://github.com/martinus/unordered_dense) or the mumx hash.
-I replaced the *flat_has_maps* with this version, reducing time from 56 to 49 seconds.
+I replaced the *flat_hash_maps* with this version, reducing time from 56 to 49 seconds.

 ## Step 7: Branchless LevelCompare
 When code contains branches/conditional statements, the CPU will attempt to predict which branch is taken (ex. by frequency of each branch in the past), then fetch and speculatively execute the instructions that follow.
 If the prediction is wrong, those instructions need to be flushed from the CPU pipeline, incurring a misprediction penalty.
 According to *perf stat*, there are currently 18.9 billion branches when running the benchmark, of which about 800.5 million are mispredicted.

-Each *LevelMap* contains a *LevelCompare* struct that maintains its sorted order.
+Each *LevelMap* contain a *LevelCompare* struct that maintains its sorted order.
 It has a custom less-than operator which returns a different value depending on the *LevelMap*’s side, since the ask and bid sides are sorted in different directions:
 ```
 struct LevelCompare {